Value Investor

 1. Raw Scan — Detects chart patterns across all tickers (golden cross, cup & handle, RSI divergence, trend pullback, death cross, etc.)

-2. Quality Gate — Only patterns with Profit Factor ≥ 1.1 from backtesting pass (currently 4/6 backtested patterns qualify: golden_cross, rsi_ma_divergence, cup_handle, vcp)
+2. Quality Gate — Only patterns with Profit Factor ≥ 1.1 from backtesting pass (currently 5/7 backtested patterns qualify: golden_cross, rsi_ma_divergence, cup_handle, vcp, and Liquidity Sweep — the last one is regime-locked to CAUTION/BEAR on hourly bars)

 4. Trend Conflict Filter — Blocks signals that go against the ticker's own 5-indicator trend light (long on red-trend ticker = blocked, short on green-trend = blocked)